 Looking back on my childhood, I’m struck by how often the experiences that delight me still took place on family trips to Europe.
 There was the insanely swell day in 1970 when, driving along a rainy mountaintop in Norway, we stopped our rented VW Bug literally in a cloud.
-My mother had just stepped out when two sheep trotted out of the mist straight into car, snuggling their soggy, grubby bodies on top of me and my brother in the backseat while we – 3 and 5 at the time – shrieked with glee.
-Hanging out our hotel window on a warm night in Amsterdam eight years later, I looked down drop-jawed as young dudes swarmed out bars, stripped off their pants, and stumbled into the fountain below to thrash and bellow wearing just their teeny totally un-American bikini underpants.
-Holland had just lost the World Cup to Argentina.
-These guys were in pain, apparently.
-But, man, I thought, Is Europe great or what?
+My mother had just stepped out when two sheep trotted out of the mist straight into our car, snuggling their soggy grubby bodies on top of my brother and me in the backseat while we – 3 and 5 at the time – shrieked with glee.

-No, we didn’t end up cooking for ourselves—that was a zealous aspiration of mine that seemed pointless once we realized that we could find relatively quick, cheap, tasty food on the street whenever our feet gave out at the end of the day.
-(This was a vacation, after all.)
-We had great Thai, Indian, and Indonesian meals, and, in a pinch, were quite happy to grab another sandwich for supper.
-(The Dutch, expert bakers and mustard-makers, excel at simple sandwiches; we had marvelous aged Gouda sandwiches at several of the dark, homey “brown cafe” bars our neighborhood.)
+No, we didn’t end up cooking for ourselves as we realized that we could find relatively quick, cheap and tasty food on the streets whenever our feet gave out at the end of the day.
+We had fantastic Thai, Indian and Indonesian meals, and in a pinch, we were pretty happy to grab another sandwich for supper

-When I ask Charlie now about his favorite memories of Amsterdam, he talks about the playgrounds, the salty black licorice, a gray heron we saw sitting calmly on top of a car parked beside Prinzengracht, and the moment when, standing on a bridge with his grandma, he finally screwed up the courage to wave at an approaching boatload of lads out for a Friday cruise and every guy on board beamed and shot up his hand immediately to wave back.
-Bless those Dutch boys!
-But if I have to choose a favorite moment myself, it would be standing with my mom on our last night watching Charlie and Tim chasing each other in circles around the same fountain where I saw those defeated football fans prancing in their underpants thirty years earlier.
-The scenes stayed separate in my head for a while.
-Then, weirdly—but in good-weird way—they overlapped to form their own new kind of doubly-rich memory.
-I won’t ever forget it.
+When I ask Charlie now about his favorite memories of Amsterdam, he talks about the playgrounds, the salty black licorice and a gray heron we saw sitting calmly on top of a car parked beside Prinsengracht.
+He also talks about the moment when standing on a bridge with his grandma; he finally screwed up the courage to wave at an approaching boatload of lads out for a Friday cruise, and every guy on board beamed and wave back.